 To be effective, a purchase agreement needs to contain the following elements:

 The contract will contain space for recording the property’s full address, property type (condominium, triplex, single-family, etc.), and legal description.
-The legal description of the home can be found in the deed and should be copied over word for word.
+The home’s legal description can be found in the deed and should be copied over word-for-word.

 Purchase Price + Financing

 Arguably the most important section of the contract, the purchase price is the full amount the buyer is willing to pay for the property.
-Also included in this section (or sometimes in its own section altogether) is how the buyer will finance the purchase; covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, etc.).
+Also included in this section (or sometimes in its own section altogether) is how the buyer will finance the purchase; it covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, etc.).

-A contingency is a clause that states a certain condition must be met prior to a buyer going through with the purchase.
-Depending on the desirability of the property and the state of the market, the number of contingencies will vary greatly.
+A contingency is a clause that states a certain condition must be met before a buyer goes through with the purchase.
+Depending on the property’s desirability and market state, the number of contingencies will vary greatly.
 Other than the offered price, contingencies are one of the most commonly negotiated terms of a purchase agreement.

 Earnest Money Deposit

-The earnest money deposit is paid by the buyer to the seller upon the signing of the purchase agreement.
-It shows the seller that the buyer is wholly invested in purchasing the home, and gives the seller the confidence to proceed with the deal.
+The buyer pays the earnest money deposit to the seller upon signing the purchase agreement.
+It shows the seller that the buyer is wholly invested in purchasing the home and gives the seller the confidence to proceed with the deal.
 If the buyer backs out for a reason not covered by the contract, the seller gets to keep the deposit.
-The deposit is often held by a third party (such as a real estate brokerage or title company) in a trust account.
+A third party (such as a real estate brokerage or title company) often holds the deposit in a trust account.

 Closing Date + Costs